Couples Therapy and Marriage Counseling, in Atlanta, GA

-Financial issues can get out of hand very quickly in marriages because two people are operating as a team financially and it is often a challenge to be on the same page with money concerns.
-No matter if it is a one income or two income household, both people are affected by financial decisions.
-Trouble happens typically when there is little to no coordination between both parties.
+Financial issues can get out of hand very fast in marriages.
+Two people are operating as a team financially and it is often a challenge to be on the same page.
+No matter if it is one income or two-income household, both people are affected by financial decisions.
+Trouble happens often when there is little to no coordination between both parties.

 - Out-of-control debt

 - Secret spending